 - MST 1000Y (required).

-- 2 or 2.5 FCE in courses that are more discipline-oriented: History, Philosophy, Literature, Liturgy, Art History, etc.
+- 2 or 2.5 FCE discipline-oriented courses: History, Philosophy, Literature, Liturgy, Art History, etc.

 - 0.5 or 1 FCE in languages other than Latin, such as Old English, Old French, Old Norse, Old and Middle Irish, Middle Welsh, Old Saxon, Middle High German, and Ge’ez.
 Students should, however, be aware that it can be difficult to begin too many languages all at once.

 B. For students who have passed the Level One, and wish to prepare for the Level Two Latin examination:

 - Those who are thinking of proceeding to a PhD are strongly urged to audit MST 1001Y (Medieval Latin II), though a pass at the Level Two Latin examination is not required for the MA degree.